 Please see the full solicitation for complete information about the funding opportunity.
 Below is a summary assembled by the Research & Innovation Office (RIO).
-Note this summary is based on previous NEH guidelines, which NEH will update on March 16.
+Note the matching/cost-share requirements referenced in the Award Information and Matching Requirements section below.

-The mission of this Challenge Grants program is to strengthen the institutional base of the humanities by enabling infrastructure development and capacity building.
+The purpose of the Challenge Grants program is to strengthen the institutional base of the humanities by enabling infrastructure development and capacity building.
 Awards aim to help institutions secure long-term support for their core activities and expand efforts to preserve and create access to outstanding humanities materials.
-Applications are welcome from colleges and universities, museums, public libraries, research institutions, historical societies and historic sites, scholarly associations, state humanities councils, and other public and nonprofit humanities entities.
-Programs that involve collaboration among multiple institutions are eligible as well, but one institution must serve as the lead applicant of record that will be legally, programmatically, and fiscally responsible for the award.
+The program funds two distinct types of projects, each with its own notice of funding opportunity:

 Internal Application Requirements (all in PDF format)

-- Matching Commitment Letter: Please provide a letter from the dean or chair including a list of potential donors and detail the strategies to be used for securing matching funds.
+- Matching Commitment Letter: Please provide a letter from a dean or chair including a list of potential donors and detail the strategies to be used for securing matching funds.

 - PI Curriculum Vitae